 Bejarano said in the probable cause declaration that Albert is a “known gang member” who is associated with the Cambell Village Gangsters (CVG), 5 Finga Mafia and the Ls of South Berkeley.
 Bejarano said he figured out that Albert was a member of those gangs by perusing social media feeds and YouTube and by talking to investigators in the Oakland Police Department Homicide Squad.

-Albert, a former Berkeley High football player, was shot in the midsection and seriously injured during a gang-related shooting in San Pablo Park on Aug.18, 2018.
-(Police did not identify him publicly until today).
-According to police, Albert was sitting with some friends near a play area in the park around 5 p.m. when a white Chevy Impala drove by.
+Albert, a former Berkeley High football player, was shot in the midsection and seriously injured during a gang-related shooting in San Pablo Park on Aug.
+18, 2018.
+(Police did not identify him publicly until today.)
+According to police, Albert was sitting with friends near a play area in the park around 5 p.m. when a white Chevy Impala drove by.
 Someone in the car fired multiple shots, which wounded Albert and two bystanders.

-Police later said those in the car were members of the North Side Oakland (NSO) gang.
+Police later said the people in the car were members of the North Side Oakland (NSO) gang.

-The gunbattle broke out because the two groups have been “in a feud,” according to police, and San Pablo Park “is a known location where South Berkeley gang members loiter and claim.”
+That gunbattle broke out because members of North Side Oakland and the 5 Finga Mafia have been “in a feud,” according to police, and San Pablo Park “is a known location where South Berkeley gang members loiter and claim.”

-Albert is being held in Santa Rita County Jail on $1 million bail.
+Albert is being held in Santa Rita County Jail on $1 million bail, according to jail records online.
 He has a hearing before a judge Jan.
 13, according to court records.